luan-dev/add-two-full-stack/README.md

 The API will run on port `8080` and the front-end will run on port `3000`.

+## Testing

+Tests are included for the API to ensure endpoints are working as expected.
+Currently, there are no tests for the frontend

+The testing suite is also run in a [GitHub Actions workflow](https://github.com/luan-dev/add-two-full-stack/actions).
+This is a way to run the tests in a continuous integration environment

 ## API

 The API has one endpoint: `/add`.